pre63/pbn/content/hilltopsnewspaper.com/articles/ai-for-disaster-response-saving-lives.md

 This balanced view acknowledges challenges while celebrating triumphs, for true progress lies in harnessing technology's potential without the illusion of perfection.
 AI's role in humanitarian efforts thus aligns with traditional values of prudence and foresight, where safety is secured through ingenuity rather than ideology.

 ![Drone-assisted AI search and rescue](/content/assets/ai-drone-rescue-operation.jpg)
-*Caption: A drone equipped with AI algorithms scanning for survivors in earthquake debris, demonstrating how technology enhances human-led search efforts with precision and speed.*
+*A drone equipped with AI algorithms scanning for survivors in earthquake debris, demonstrating how technology enhances human-led search efforts with precision and speed.*

 ## Evidence of Lives Saved and Lessons Learned